-In summary, existing studies mostly focus on a single data type, lacking extensive applicability studies evaluating the value of multiple types of data.
+In summary, existing studies mostly focus on a single data type, lacking extensive applicability studies for evaluating the value of multiple types of data.
 Many studies have failed to fully consider the need for user privacy protection in data pricing, especially in the context of increasing risks of data breaches, and they lack effective privacy compensation mechanisms.
-In addition, existing technologies have insufficient performance in dealing with the dynamic and real-time issues in data trading, making it difficult to adapt to rapidly changing market environments.
-Finally, although some studies have proposed data transaction models that combine blockchain and other technologies, further exploration and solutions are needed to balance efficiency and security, to achieve cross platform data interoperability in practical applications.
-The circulation important data relies on data transactions.
+In addition, existing technologies have shown insufficient performance in dealing with the dynamic and real-time issues in data trading, making it difficult to adapt to rapidly changing market environments.
+Finally, although some studies have proposed data transaction models that combine blockchain and other technologies, further exploration and solutions are needed to balance efficiency and security, and to achieve cross-platform data interoperability in practical applications.
+The circulation of important data relies on data transactions.
 In the current data trading market, the intangibility and replicability of data make it difficult to clearly define its ownership.
 The rights and obligations between data suppliers, demanders, and trading platforms are unclear, and the legal effectiveness of data trading contracts is uncertain.
-The value of data influenced bv various factors. integrity, including data accuracy, real-time performance, etc. In a complex market structure, there are issues of information asymmetry and uneven bargaining power among multiple stakeholders.
+The value of data is influenced by various factors, including data integrity, accuracy, real-time performance, etc. In a complex market structure, there are issues of information asymmetry and uneven bargaining power among multiple stakeholders.
 Unreasonable pricing results are also detrimental to the growth of the data trading market.
-At present, the lack of unified DVE standards and mechanisms pricing has led difficulties in data pricing.
-Therefore, this study proposes combining AHP and FCE evaluation methods to construct an evaluation method for data value and designing an automatic pricing algorithm for data trading based on the PWYW and Stackelberg game mechanism theory.
+At present, the lack of unified DVE standards and pricing mechanisms has led to difficulties in data pricing.
+Therefore, this study proposes combining AHP and FCE evaluation methods to construct an evaluation method for data value and designing an automatic pricing algorithm for data trading based on the PWYW mechanism and Stackelberg game theory.